derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/12/2025 16:25:01 : 3 Database Admins walked into a NoSQL bar.
+20/12/2025 16:22:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Number of days since I have encountered an array index error: -1.
+Optimist: The glass is half full.
+Pessimist: The glass is half empty.
+Programmer: The glass is twice as large as necessary.
 <!-- replace-with-joke ends -->